Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Automatic startup

 A feature that automatically activates your VPN once there is an internet connection.
-Only IPVanish has it.
+Both Surfshark and IPVanish offer it.

-Going by the raw numbers of distinct features, Surfshark offers more than IPVanish
+Judging by the raw numbers of distinct features, Surfshark offers more than IPVanish.

 Security & privacy